rackerlabs/rackspace-how-to/content/cloud-servers/resize-up-compute-and-memory-servers.md

 **Note:** Compute and memory servers can only be resized up.
 They can’t be resized down.

+### Cloud Control Panel

-Use the following steps to resize up your servers:
+Use the following steps to resize up your servers by using the Cloud Control Panel:

 1. Log in to the [Cloud Control Panel](https://login.rackspace.com).